Kayl-669/innobackupex_cli_menu/README.md

 ## Improvements Required
 1. When the *innobackupex_cli_menu.sh* script is launched whilst configured to target a remote host that is unreachable the script will appear to fail to start properly.
 The solution is to CTRL-C the script to exit, edit the script and change the value of the target_mysql_host variable that appears in the first section of the script.
 You can run the script again and will see the full menu if the target host is reachable over the network.

-## How-to: take a full streaming binary backup (compressed and encrypted)
+## How to take a full streaming binary backup (compressed and encrypted)

 1. Run *innobackupex_cli_menu.sh*.
 To take advantage of using a tmux session, use: